TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 ..  versionchanged:: 12.0
     The superfluous array key `TCEforms` was removed and is not evaluated anymore.
 Its sole purpose was to wrap real TCA definitions.
 The tags `TCEforms` **should** be removed upon dropping TYPO3 v11 support.
+In TYPO3 v12 there is an automatic migration that will be removed in a future version.

 Example use cases